 Food Scrap Recycling

-As part of the pilot program, all households will receive an allotment of 117 free trash and food scraps bags to use for the duration of the nine-month pilot.
-Each household will receive enough bags to use one 8-gallon green bag per week for food scraps, along with two 15-gallon orange bags for trash each week for the length of the pilot program.
-You will receive a postcard in the mail with more details on how to pick up your bags, learn more here.
+As part of the pilot program, all households will receive an allotment of free trash and food scraps bags.
+Each household will receive one 8-gallon green bag for food scraps, along with two 15-gallon orange bags for trash each week for the length of the pilot program.

-Line a lidded container with a green bag and fill it with loose food scraps, no packaging
+Line a lidded container with a green bag and fill it with food scraps

 Each week, tie and close your green bag and place it in your trash cart for co-collection

-The Co-Collection program has started!
-Please separate your food scraps from your trash and place the following items loose in your GREEN food scraps bags, please remove from any packaging:
+When the Program begins, please separate your food scraps from your trash and place the following items in your GREEN food scraps bags:

 Please do not include: